PROJECT NOTES — OPEN

 Why Audio

-I came to this project through music production — specifically, through studying the intersection of ambient, drone, and techno.
-What I found there was a body of technique built around a single idea: rhythmic entrainment.
-The principle that a steady, insistent pulse can synchronize the listener's nervous system to the tempo of the work.
-That repetition and slow variation can induce a state of focused attention — a trance, essentially — where the boundary between the listener and the sound becomes thin.
+Specifically, the idea of rhythmic entrainment.
+The notion that a steady, insistent pulse can synchronize the listener's nervous system to the tempo of the work.
+A repetition and slow variation that can induce a state of focused attention — a trance, essentially — where the boundary between the listener and the sound becomes thin.

-Techno producers have understood this for decades.
+This has been understood for decades.
 A four-on-the-floor kick isn't decorative.
 It's structural.
 It's the scaffolding that allows everything above it — texture, harmony, narrative — to become increasingly abstract without losing the listener.
 The pulse holds you in place while the world around you dissolves.

 I realized that the same principle could carry a story.
-Not music under narration — that's a soundtrack, and it's been done.
-But music as narrative architecture.
+Not music under narration but music as narrative architecture.
 Rhythm as the mechanism that entrains the listener's attention deeply enough that the storytelling can operate at a level of abstraction that would be impossible in pure prose.
 You can describe a consciousness dissolving in a novel and the reader processes it intellectually.
 You can perform a consciousness dissolving in scored audio and the listener feels it happening to them.

 That's what Fata Organa is trying to be.
-A story where the scoring doesn't accompany the narrative — it is the narrative, in a register that language alone can't reach.
-The words tell you what's happening.
-The sound tells you what it feels like.
+A story where the scoring doesn't just accompany the narrative, it is the narrative, in a register that language alone can't reach.

 How It's Being Made